 It’s a straightforward, organized way to research and pinpoint the exact makeup of the food you desire to feed your flock.

 Here is the web address: http://www.poultrydvm.com/feeds.php

-Scratch and Peck Foods also ranks highly as a brand that sells food for all three ages; starter, grower and layer.
-This feed has ingredients such as wheat, barley, peas, sesame meal plus vitamins and supplements.
-It is corn and soy free, non GMO, organic, and also contains ground limestone and oyster shell.
-Scratch and Peck feed has also been frequently said to be a consumer (of the hen variety) favorite!
+Scratch and Peck Foods also ranks highly as a brand that sells food for all three ages; starter, grower, and layer.
+This feed has ingredients such as wheat, barley, peas, sesame meal, plus vitamins and supplements.
+It is corn and soy-free, non-GMO, organic, and also contains ground limestone and oyster shell.
+Scratch and Peck feed have also been frequently said to be a favorite consumer (of the hen variety) favorite!

 The following feeds do not offer all three growth stages, but the types they do supply are very well regarded.

 3. Hiland Naturals